|

 authentication.
 If neither sendemail.smtpAuth nor --smtp-auth

-is specified, all mechanisms supported by the SASL library
+is specified, all mechanisms supported by the SASL library can

-completely disable authentication independently of
+disable authentication independently of --smtp-user.

 --smtp-pass[=<password>]